 - Student-centered communication of teaching content

 - Teaching focused on training skills and abilities

 - Internal differentiation

-This methodical approach invariably leads to student-centric teaching because students are actively integrated into shaping their projects, therefore making their education relevant to them by emphasizing the link to their world of experience and interest.
+This methodical approach invariably leads to student-centered teaching because students are actively integrated into shaping their projects.

 The research-driven teaching approach is naturally derived from training the skills and abilities that facilitate learning about effective research, sorting and structuring content, presenting results, reflecting upon work submitted, assessing the student’s own work and the work of others, and working as part of a team, to name but a few.